-To load a synonym file:
+To load a synonym file into IGB:

-- 1. Open File, choose Preferences, click Data Sources page. - 2.
-Under Personal Synonyms, click . . . (browse) next to Version Synonyms File to add the genome version file or next to Chromosome Synonyms File to add the chromosome file. - 3.
+- 1. Select File > Preferences > Data Sources. - 2.
+Under Personal Synonyms, select the file you want to add. - a.
+Select Version Synonyms to add synonyms.txt - b.
+Select Chromosome Synonyms to add chromosomes.txt - 3.
 Choose and open file. - 4.
 Restart IGB.

-If you clear your preferences, you will need to reload your synonym files.
+Note: If you clear your preferences or install a new version of IGB, you may need to reload your synonym files.